Logarithmic prismatic cohomology, motivic sheaves, and comparison theorems: Saturated descent and crystalline comparison

 Recall from \cite[\S 2.10]{BLPO-HKR} that the category $\mathrm{Poly}_{(k,P)}$ is defined as the category of polynomial pre-log rings over $(k,P)$.
 The objects are defined to be the free pre-log algebras: concretely, they are given as polynomial rings $(k[T_{I\coprod J}],P\oplus \N^I)$, where $I$ and $J$ are finite sets and $\N^I$ is the pre-log structure sending the standard basis element $e_i\in \prod_{i\in I}\N$ to $T_{i}$ (see \cite[\S 2.2]{BLPO-BMS2}): by construction if $(A,M)\in \mathrm{Poly}_{(k,P)}$, then it is log smooth and saturated.

-By left Kan extension from $\Poly_{(k,P)}$, we construct the derived de Rham--Witt complex with its Nygaard filtration on animated pre-log $(k,P)$-algebras similarly to \cite[Construction 9.2.5]{BLM}, so $\gr_N^{i}L\WOmega_{(-)/(k,P)}$ has a finite secondary filtration with graded pieces $\bigwedge^{i}\L_{(-)/(k,P)}$.
+By left Kan extension from $\Poly_{(k,P)}$, we construct the derived de Rham--Witt complex with its Nygaard filtration on animated pre-log $(k,P)$-algebras similarly to \cite[Construction 9.2.5]{BLM}, so $\gr_N^{i}L\WOmega_{(-)/(k,P)}$ has a finite conjugate filtration with graded pieces $\bigwedge^{i}\L_{(-)/(k,P)}$.
 We immediately deduce the following result:

 \begin{prop} Let $(A,M)$ be a quasisyntomic $(k,P)$-algebra with $M,P$ saturated and semiperfect.
 Then we have that \begin{proof} As in Proposition \ref{prop:semipf-invariance-prismatic}, we reduce to the graded pieces and deduce the result from Proposition \ref{prop:semipf-invariance-cotangent}. \end{proof} \end{prop} Let $\widehat{L\WOmega}_{(-)/(k,P)}$ be the Nygaard completion of $L\WOmega_{(-)/(k,P)}$.
-By reducing to the filtrations in the usual way, we have that $(\widehat{L\WOmega}_{(-)/(k,P)},\Fil_N^{\geq \bullet})$ is a quasisyntomic sheaf.
+By reducing to the filtrations in the usual way, we have that $(\widehat{L\WOmega}_{(-)/(k,P)},\Fil_\rN^{\geq \bullet})$ is a quasisyntomic sheaf.
 The following is analogous to Lemma \ref{lem:sat-descent-prismatic-general}. \begin{lemma} Let $(A,M)$ be a quasisyntomic saturated $(k,P)$-algebra and let $M\to N$ be a Kummer map of saturated monoids such that $N$ is semiperfect and $A\otimes^L_{k[M]}k[N]$ is discrete.
-Consider the \v Cech nerve $\check{C}^{\rm sat}(N^{\bullet})$ of $M \to N$ in the category of saturated monoids.
+Consider the \v Cech nerve $N^{\oplus_M^{\rm sat} (\bullet + 1)}$ of $M \to N$ in the category of saturated monoids.
 Then the natural $\phi$-equivariant map of $E_\infty$-rings

-is an equivalence and compatible with the Nygaard filtrations. \begin{proof} By reducing to the finite filtration of $\gr_N^{i}\widehat{L\WOmega}_{(A,M)/(k,P)}$, it boils down to \eqref{eq:reduction-to-cotan}. \end{proof} \end{lemma} Then the proof of the saturated descent follows immediately as in Theorem \ref{thm:main-sat-descent-prism}: \begin{thm} Let $k$ be a perfect field and let $(A,M)\in \lQSyn_k$ with $M$ saturated and such that $k[M]\to A$ is flat.
+is an equivalence and compatible with the Nygaard filtrations. \begin{proof} By reducing to the finite filtration of $\gr_N^{i}\widehat{L\WOmega}_{(A,M)/(k,P)}$, it boils down to \eqref{eq:reduction-to-cotan}. \end{proof} \end{lemma} Then the proof of the saturated descent follows immediately as in Theorem \ref{thm:main-sat-descent-prism}: \begin{thm} Let $k$ be a perfect field and let $(A,M)\in \lQSyn_k$ with $M$ saturated and $M^{\rm gp}$ $p$-torsionfree.
+Assume that there is a section $\ol{M}\to M$ of the quotient map $M\to \ol{M}$ such that $k[\ol{M}]\to A$ is flat.
 Then there is a $\phi$-equivariant equivalence of $E_\infty$-rings:

 compatible with the Nygaard filtration. \end{thm}

 We are now ready to prove our crystalline comparison results.
 We first deduce the comparison with $P=\triv$.